pythonwithalex/Spring2015/etc/setup.md

 7. Open Text Wrangler (&#8984; + Spacebar, then 'TextWrangler')
 8. Save a file to the desktop called 'week<N>.py' where N is the week we are on.

 # NOTE: We use iPython to try out basic ideas like looping over a list.
-We use TextWrangler to write complete functions.
+We use TextWrangler to write complete functions and programs.